 Crock Pot Pork Loin

 Welcome to November.
-The month of turkey, stuffing and cranberries!
+The month of turkey, stuffing and cranberry sauce!
 You can find some of my favorite Thanksgiving Recipes here!
 What can I say, I love the flavors of fall and all things Thanksgiving!

 And cranberries are a must during the season!
 Sparkling Cranberry Cocktail, Cream Cheese Cranberry Bread Recipe, Apple Cranberry Crisp or Cranberry Orange Bread Pudding!
 Just type in Cranberry and see what you find!

 So, in the spirit of all things cranberry, I thought I’d kick the month off right!